simulogics/prosperousuniverse-docs/content/wiki/miscellaneous/_index.md

 The official FAQ can be found in [this forum thread](https://com.prosperousuniverse.com/t/frequently-asked-questions/).
 They cover known bugs and common issues related to player accounts.

-## PRO license vs. TRIAL license
+## PRO license vs. FREE license

 Some features of APEX are only (fully) accessible to PRO users.
 A PRO license can be acquired [here](https://prosperousuniverse.com/premium).

+Note that if you paid for a PRO license _once_, you will keep certain advantages forever as your license will go back to BASIC status instead of FREE.

-You can find more information about what a PRO license entails in its [own section](../../wiki/pro-license) of the handbook.
+You can find more information about what the licenses entail in the [license section](../../wiki/pro-license) of the handbook.

 ## APEX keyboard shortcuts